sap-tutorials/Tutorials/tutorials/hana-cloud-automation-pilot/hana-cloud-automation-pilot.md

       ![cf-sapcp catalog](cf-sapcp.png)

 In addition, SAP Automation Pilot provides an option to schedule commands and provides integration with the SAP Alert Notification service which is used to send an email or create an incident in various ticketing systems.
-If you do not already have the SAP Automation Pilot configured, step 1 of the tutorial [Take Action Following a SAP HANA Cloud Database Alert with SAP Automation Pilot](hana-cloud-alerts-autopilot) demonstrates how to get started.
+If you do not already have the SAP Automation Pilot configured, step 1 of the tutorial [Take Action Following a SAP HANA Cloud Database Alert with SAP Automation Pilot](hana-cloud-alerts-autopilot) and the tutorial [Get Started with SAP Automation Pilot](https://developers.sap.com/tutorials/automation-pilot-1.html) demonstrate how to get started.

 ### Import the automation catalog
 The catalog below contains commands and inputs for those commands that can be used to automate tasks within SAP HANA Cloud instances.